Background pattern

 Keppra is used:

-• alone in adults and adolescents 16 years of age or older with recently diagnosed epilepsy to treat a form of epilepsy.
-Epilepsy is a disease where patients have seizures (crises).
-Levetiracetam is used for the form of epilepsy in which seizures initially affect only one side of the brain, but may later spread to wider areas in both sides of the brain (partial onset seizures with or without secondary generalization).
-Your doctor has prescribed levetiracetam to reduce the number of seizures.
+• on its own in adults and adolescents from 16 years of age with newly diagnosed epilepsy to treat a certain form of epilepsy.
+Epilepsy is a condition where patients have seizures.
+Levetiracetam is used to reduce the number of seizures.

-• partial onset seizures with or without generalization in adults, adolescents, children, and infants 1 month of age or older.
+• partial onset seizures with or without generalisation in adults, adolescents, children and infants from 1 month of age.

-2. What you need to know before starting Keppra
+2. What you need to know before you take Keppra

 Do not take Keppra